An abacus is a great tool for making math real for your child. Here I will give you some suggestions on how to use it effectively.

 You can, of course, use this tool to model subtraction, multiplication and division equations as well.

 I prefer the kind with ten rows, each with ten beads.
-This should get him thinking about numbers in groups of 10: 1 through 10, 11 through 20, 21 through 30, and on up to 100.
+This should get them thinking about numbers in groups of 10: 1 through 10, 11 through 20, 21 through 30, and on up to 100.
 It’s also useful for learning to count by 10’s.

 If you can’t find one in a store, you can always find an inexpensive one on Amazon.

 Or you can check out this nifty online abacus that's fun to use and also helps you learn how to use one.
+But in my opinion, a real abacus they can see and touch would work best for most children with autism.

 This instrument is a truly valuable tool for teaching math.
 But be sure to use other techniques as well.
 To help your child learn more effectively, use various methods to present these concepts in different ways.